Léal Souvenir: Parapet

 Tombstone of the soldier Tiberius Julius Pancuius.
 See also Fayum mummy portraits.

-The decayed parapet allows van Eyck to display his skill at mimicking stone chiselling and scarring, and shows the influence of classical Roman funerary art, particularly stone memorials.
+The decayed parapet allows van Eyck to display his skill in mimicking stone chiselling and scarring, and shows the influence of classical Roman funerary art, particularly stone memorials.
 The parapet gives the work gravitas, the chips and cracks conveying a sense of the venerable, or, according to art historian Elisabeth Dhanens, a sense of the "fragility of life or of memory itself".

 Portrait

 Copy of Rogier van der Weyden, Portrait of Philip the Good, c.
 1445.
 Here, Philip is captured in a similar but inverted pose.
 As in van Eyck's panel, the scroll is inscribed on the outside with fictive writing.

 The man is positioned within an undefined narrow space and set against a flat black background.
 Typically for van Eyck, the head is large in relation to the torso.
 He is dressed in typically Burgundian fashion, with a red robe and a green wool chaperon with a bourrelet and cornette hanging forward.
 The headdress is trimmed with fur, fastened with two buttons, and extends to the parapet.
 His right hand might be holding the end of the cornette.
 Neither the shape of his head nor his facial features correspond to contemporary standard types, let alone canons of ideal beauty.
 The sitter appears to be bald, although there are some faint traces of fair hair, leading Erwin Panofsky to conclude that his "countenance is as 'Nordic' as his dress is Burgundian."
 Though he has neither eyebrows nor stubble, he does have eyelashes that are believed to have been added by a 19th-century restorer.
 Van Eyck's cool observation of the man's narrow shoulders, pursed lips, and thin eyebrows extends to detailing the moisture on his blue eyes.

-Unlike Rogier van der Weyden, who paid especially close attention to detail in the rendering of his models' fingers, to van Eyck hands were often something of an afterthought.
+Unlike Rogier van der Weyden, who paid especially close attention to detail in rendering his models' fingers, for van Eyck hands were often something of an afterthought.
 They are generically rendered, do not contain much detail, and may have been a later workshop addition.
 Yet they are very similar to those of the sitter in his c.
 1435 Portrait of Baudouin de Lannoy.
 The man holds a scroll that might be a legal document, letter, or pamphlet.
 In his early portraits, van Eyck's sitters are often shown holding objects indicative of their profession.
 The scroll contains six lines of illegible writing.
 The abbreviations are more prominent and seem to be in Latin, but may be vernacular.